-A combination of in-depth technical knowledge and evaluation skills is critical to conducting monitoring and evaluation (M&E) of large and often complex projects, as well as policies in the fields of development cooperation, forestry and climate change.
+Indufor provides monitoring and evaluation (M&E) of large and complex projects and policies in the fields of development cooperation, forestry and climate change.

-In our work, we follow the best international practices, such as the OECD DAC Quality Standards for Development Evaluation.
-Our experience allows us to provide high quality evaluation design, implementation and reporting.
-We also provide guidance to our clients on how to learn from and effectively use the evaluation results.
+In our work, we follow international best practices, such as the OECD DAC Quality Standards for Development Evaluation, providing expert, customised evaluation design, implementation, and reporting.
+Beyond producing assessments, we guide our clients, helping them understand and act on the evaluation results.

-In 2015, Indufor carried out the Final Evaluation of the Regional Biodiversity Programme for the Amazon Region of the Andean Community (BioCAN, 2010- 2013).
-The evaluation aimed at assessing the relevance of the programme in the regional Andean-Amazon context, focusing on its coherence and complementarity with national and regional policies and other similar interventions.
-The evaluation encompassed the four Andean Community Member States; Bolivia, Colombia, Ecuador, and Peru.)
+- Final Evaluation of the Regional Biodiversity Programme for the Amazon Region of the Andean Community (BioCAN, 2010-2013).
+The evaluation aimed at assessing the relevance of the program in the regional Andean-Amazon context, focusing on its coherence and complementarity with national and regional policies and other similar interventions.
+The evaluation encompassed the four Andean Community Member States: Bolivia, Colombia, Ecuador, and Peru.